ArweaveTeam/docs.arweave.org-info/mining/overview/coordinated-mining.md

-# Coordinated Mining
+---
+description: >-
+  A guide to operating a coordinated mining cluster
+---
 **Original Author: @Thaseus**

-A guide to operating a coordinated mining cluster

 ## What is coordinated mining?